 Discovery Bay Coastal Park 4WD, Camping, Fishing & Sand Dunes, VIC

 In 1963, the Victoria Land Conservation Council recommended that the park be listed as a coastal reserve.
 The park has been listed as a reserve ever since.

 The park area consists of basalt overlain by limestone.
 This limestone contains fossils from the Pleistocene age.
 More than 300 species of plants are recorded as living in the park and the park also contains an important Wetland called the Long Swamp.
 This area is covered by twig-sedge (a plant), whose seeds are generally used as a food for ground parrots who populate this area.
 This swamp also provides a safe habitat to the endangered damselfly (an insect similar to a dragonfly).

-The park has large number of bird species and a number of threatened bird species nest on the beaches of the national park.
-Many species of parrots visit the park and have been reported as living in the dunes and shrub lands.
-The Discovery Bay Coastal Park also provides safe environment for endangered fish species like the pygmy perch, yarra and dwarf galaxies.
-Many mammals are also part of natural ecosystem of the park.
+The park has a large number of bird species and a number of threatened bird species nest on the beaches of the national park.
+Many species of parrots visit the park and have been reported as living in the dunes and shrublands.
+The Discovery Bay Coastal Park also provides a safe environment for endangered fish species like the pygmy perch, Yarra and dwarf galaxies.
+Many mammals are also part of the natural ecosystem of the park.